 Rode past a sign mentioning the western most point of mainland Japan so had to turn around.

-While there the rain returned in earnest so I sat it out for a extended period.
+Not the best view today.
+While there the rain returned in earnest so I sat it out over early lunch.

 I felt surprisingly at peace just listening to the rain on the roof and dripping from the trees.
 Took me back to my childhood sitting on a front porch under tin roof.

 Trying to ride north west the conditions were poor.
 I decide to abandon todays route.

 You have to know when to hold them, know when to fold them know when to watch the rain radar and take evasive action.

 Took shelter in a 7/11 awhile before making dash to hotel.

 If this photo had sound you would hear the rain lashing the window in front of me and a orchestral version of the Monkee’s Daydream Believer being played on loop inside the shop.